marxan/bulma-clone/README.md

 ## Instructions

-The goal is to create a copy-cat of https://mythril.io/
+The goal is to create a copy-cat of https://mythril.io/ with [Bulma CSS Framework](https://bulma.io)

 ## First steps